MaxBelitsky/atcs-nli/README.md

 - Activate the virtual environment: `. ./venv/bin/activate`
 - Install the dependencies: `pip install -r requirements.txt`
 - Install `SentEval` framework: `./scripts/install_senteval_pip.sh` (might not download the STS dataset on MacOS)
-    - SentEval uses old code so the Python vesrion should be 3.9.
-A workaround can be found here: https://github.com/facebookresearch/SentEval/issues/89.
+- SentEval troublshooting: SentEval uses old code so the Python versions =>3.10 can lead to errors:
+    - `ValueError: Function has keyword-only parameters or annotations, use inspect.signature() API which can support them`: A fix/workaround can be found here: https://github.com/facebookresearch/SentEval/issues/89.
-    - STS14 benchmark code in SentEval doesn't work with newer numpy versions, so this workaround needs to be appied in order to evaluate the models on STS14 dataset: https://github.com/facebookresearch/SentEval/issues/94.
+    - `ValueError: setting an array element with a sequence.
+The requested array has an inhomogeneous shape after 1 dimensions.
+The detected shape was (750,) + inhomogeneous part.` on STS14 benchmark.
+STS14 benchmark code in SentEval doesn't work with newer numpy versions.
+A fix/workaround can be found here: https://github.com/facebookresearch/SentEval/issues/94.

 ### Model training
 Example usage: